 “My first major shock was when I called the cable company to set up the cable television in my apartment at 8 p.m.
 They were there within one hour,” he recalls.

 Mr. Millar also encountered a populace that strongly supported President Vladimir Putin.

-“The government was popular with many Russians because it expresses Russian nationalism,” he explains.
+“The government was popular with many Russians because it expressed Russian nationalism,” he explains.
 “Plus, the state-controlled media does its best to downplay any opposition.”

-Mr. Millar credits his experience in EURUS with providing him with the skills and knowledge he needed to advance within the federal civil service.
+Mr. Millar credits his experience in European, Russian and Eurasian Studies with providing him with the skills and knowledge he needed to advance within the federal civil service.
 He worked both in Global Affairs Canada and in the International Trade and Finance Branch of the Department of Finance.

 “The exchange programs strengthened my language capacity, which proved crucial for getting international positions in the federal government,” says Mr. Millar, who spent two years with the European Bank for Reconstruction and Development, in London, before accepting the diplomatic assignment in Moscow.